hapostgres/pg_auto_failover/docs/failover-state-machine.rst

 promotion, pg_auto_failover first needs a fresh report of the current LSN position reached on each standby node.

 When a node reaches the report_lsn state, the replication stream is stopped, by restarting Postgres without a ``primary_conninfo``.
-This allows the primary node to detect :ref:`network_partitions`: when the primary can't connect to the monitor and there's no standby listed in ``pg_stat_replication``, that's a network split.
+This allows the primary node to detect :ref:`network_partitions`, i.e. when the primary can't connect to the monitor and there's no standby listed in ``pg_stat_replication``.

 Fast_forward
 ^^^^^^^^^^^^